Military chaplain: History

-During the Second World War or to Finland the Winter War, Continuation War, and Lapland War Finland was unique among German allied Axis powers in including Jewish soldiers in its military as well as having field chaplaincy services available for them.
+During the Second World War, Finland was unique among German allied Axis powers in including Jewish soldiers in its military as well as having field chaplaincy services available for them.
+Jewish field chaplaincy services were established ad hoc by Isak Smolar with the help of Helsinki Synagogue, as there were no permanent office for a Jewish chaplain in the Finnish military.